in-hub/incore-docs/InCore.CloudOfThings/CloudOfThingsMeasurementWriter.rst

 client
 ++++++

 This property holds the Cloud of Things client.
-This property can be left blank if :ref:`CloudOfThingsClient <object_CloudOfThingsClient>` is a parent.
+This property can be left blank if the parent object is a :ref:`CloudOfThingsClient <object_CloudOfThingsClient>`.

 :**› Type**: :ref:`CloudOfThingsClient <object_CloudOfThingsClient>`
 :**› Signal**: clientChanged()